-Irish abortion referendum: Pro or con, citizens are flying #HomeToVote
+Irish abortion referendum: pro or con, citizens are flying #HomeToVote

 The issue is resonating with voters, many of whom are willing to travel thousands of miles back to Ireland to register their vote.
 The #HomeToVote hashtag is filled with stories from men and women on both sides of the debate, but mostly among those voting to repeal.
 Some tweets explain why they are voting yes, some are sharing their travel tales, and others are even offering rides and to help defray the cost of traveling #HomeToVote.

-Collectively, the hashtag posts offer a moving portrait of a movement, showing the the magic of social media at its best as like-minded folks from around the world share stories, offer helping hands, and make their voices heard.
+Collectively, the hashtag posts offer a moving portrait of a movement, showing the magic of social media at its best as like-minded folks from around the world share stories, offer helping hands, and make their voices heard.

 I'm coming #HomeToVote !
 Will be traveling 5,169 miles from LA to Dublin and will be thinking of every Irish woman who has had to travel to access healthcare that should be available in their own country.
 Let's do this, Ireland! #repealthe8th #VoteYes pic.twitter.com/fZDxUIGrs9